Unity-Technologies/com.unity.uiwidgets/README.md

 only a text label and a button.
 The text label will count the times of clicks upon the button.

 First of all, please open or create a Unity Project and open it with Unity Editor.

-And then open Project Settings, go to Player section and **add "UIWidgets_DEBUG" to the Scripting Define Symbols field.**
-This enables the debug mode of UIWidgets for your development.
-Remove this for your release build afterwards.

 #### ii.
 Scene Build
 A UIWidgets App is usually built upon a Unity UI Canvas.
 Please follow the steps to create a